 Keep in mind that a loan is, ultimately, an obligation that you may need to fulfill for a long time.
 You should not draw it up just for the sake of paying off the current one, especially if the conditions for it do not differ much from the “old” one.

-It is very important to read the loan agreement carefully before signing it.
+If the decision to apply for a loan has been made, then take your time signing a loan agreement.
+It is very important to carefully read all its points.
 Pay special attention to the term of the loan/microcredit; type of remuneration rate: fixed or floating; annual effective interest rate; monthly payment amount and repayment method; information about liability and possible risks of the borrower in the case of non-fulfillment of obligations under the loan agreement.

-The banks and MFIs (microfinance organizations) are required to notify the borrower of the delay within 20 days from the date of its occurrence.
+The banks and MFIs (microfinance organizations) are required to notify the borrower of the delay within 10 calendar days from the date of its occurrence.

 In the notice, lenders must also inform the citizens about the need to make payments, indicating the exact overdue amount, inform about their right to apply to them and the consequences of failing to fulfill their obligations under the loans and microloans.